ABOUT THIS WATCH

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

-A brown calf leather watch strap has been fitted with a matching gold-plated Omega buckle which we feel finishes this watch perfectly.
-However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
-We carry Tan, Conker, Dark Brown and Black in stock in plain padded leather, crocodile skin or lizard skin.
+The watch is fitted with a high-quality black italian leather strap, with a matching plain buckle.
+However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
+We carry tan, conker, dark brown and black straps in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
-Please take a look at their wonderful range of 19mm straps if you wish here.

-Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1967/8.
+Although there are no original papers with the watch, the numbers and markings are all correct, dating this watch to 1965.

 Please note, we also welcome part exchanges.
 If you have a watch or a small collection for sale, please contact us as we will be happy to discuss this.

 We will also be happy to Service your watch, Repair your watch or Restore your watch, all at ‘sensible’ prices.
 Please see here.